leoguillaume/leoguillaume.github.io/_posts/2020-10-22-blogtutorial.md

 You have created navigation tabs which leads to urls, now you have to build pages of these urls.
 The way of adding a page is to add an HTLM or Markdown files in the `_pages` directory.

-To create a index page which leads posts by category, you have to create a Markdown file with `catogories` layout, like this:
+To create a index page which leads posts by category, you have to create a Markdown file with `categories` layout, like this:

 ```yml
 ---